-Anthony Metzer QC, Head of Chambers, is a highly regarded silk known for his committed and forensically-detailed approach to his practice.
-He specialises in criminal defence, Claimant civil actions against the police and public authorities and inquests.
+Anthony Metzer KC is a highly regarded silk known for his committed and forensically-detailed approach to his practice.
+He specialises in crime; immigration; Claimant civil actions against the police, defamation and inquests.

 Please call 020 7353 6802 or complete the form below: